 Page Reviewed / Updated - Jun.
 2018

-Provided by the Department of Defense, TRICARE is a health insurance and care program for active or retired members and family of all seven uniformed services which includes the Army, Navy, Marine Corps, Air Force, Coast Guard, Public Health Service and NOAA.
+Provided by the U.S. Department of Defense (DoD), TRICARE is a regionally managed health insurance and care program for active or retired members and family of all seven uniformed services.
+This includes the Army National Guard, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard, Air Force Reserve, U.S. Coast Guard Reserve, Public Health Service, and NOAA.
 A “retired” member of the military is someone who has 20 years of service.
-All military retirees are veterans but not all veterans are military retiree, therefore not all veterans are eligible for TRICARE.
+All military retirees are veterans, but not all veterans are military retirees.
+Therefore, not all veterans are eligible for TRICARE.

 TRICARE for Life (TFL) is an extension of TRICARE for seniors enrolled in Medicare.
-TFL serves as the secondary payer to minimize military retiree, seniors’ out-of-pocket expenses by covering the Medicare's coinsurance and deductible.
-Care is provided by a network of both military and civilian health professionals.
+TFL serves as the secondary payer to minimize military retiree, seniors’ out-of-pocket expenses by covering Medicare's co-insurance and deductibles.
+A network of both military and civilian health professionals provides care.

 TRICARE for Life was formerly called the Civilian Health and Medical Program of the Uniformed Services (CHAMPUS).